 How to Make Fake Sparklers for July 4th

-Remember your first fireworks show?
+Remember your first 4th of July fireworks show?
 You sat mesmerized looking at the beautiful lights that glittered the sky.
 You could feel the deep booming noise in your belly and your eyes watered as you tried not to blink.
 What an amazing moment!
 As fireworks lovers, we are getting giddy for the upcoming 4th of July festivities.
-To celebrate Independence Day, we’re taking inspiration from Say Yes and making sparkler alternatives that are perfect for your little ones (or your 4th of July photo booth).
-These paper + glitter sparklers sparkle without the sparks!
+To celebrate Independence Day, we're taking inspiration from Say Yes and making sparkler alternatives that are perfect for your little ones to play with in between rounds of their favorite lawn game.
+These DIY paper + glitter sparklers sparkle without the sparks!

 – paper cutter (or scissors)

 If you don’t have a paper cutter, that is a-okay.
 Scissors work just as well.
 Cut your paper in half lengthwise.
 Then cut slits along one of the long edges to create fringe.
 Now cut this piece in half.
 Add a layer of spray adhesive to the tips of the fringe.
 Do this on both sides of the paper.